 And finally, here are a few great observations – you could also target the media as well as influential people in the sector, e.g. VCs (Venture Capitalists), through Facebook!

-The next thing we should do is map out the journey of our clients.
+The next thing we should do is map out the buyer journey of our clients.
 That’ll include determining the key events that’ll convert leads, possible consumer behavior, and how to retarget opted-out prospects, with the goal to move them down the funnel.

 Let’s take the content map above and try to make a campaign similar to it.